Esubalew-Sintie/suk-bederete-ecommerce-platform/README.md

-This is suk-Bederete ecommerce platform for final year project
+This is suk-Bederete ecommerce platform for final year project# suk-bederete-ecommerce-platform